anoynymREVIEW/underwater_simulation/README.md

 ## CycleGAN
 Please see the [CycleGAN](./CycleGAN/README.md) directory of this repository for details on how to train and evaluate our method.

-## BicycleGAN
-Please see the [BicycleGAN](./BicycleGAN/README.md) directory of this repository for details on how to train and evaluate our method.

 ## DRIT
 Please see the [DRIT](./DRIT/README.md) directory of this repository for details on how to train and evaluate our method.